Introduction to Learning Communities (LCs)

 How are Learning Communities Developed at the College?

 Learning communities are currently being developed through the suppport of a five-year U.S. Department of Education Title III Strengthening Institutions grant.
-The learning communities component of the Title III grant provides released time and training for faculty interested in designing and piloting a learning community.
-Faculty members can choose to design one of three different kinds of communities: thematic, linked, or integrated.
+The learning communities component of the Title III grant provides released time and training for faculty interested in designing and piloting a linked learning community and/or a thematic Freshman Seminar.